-The 8 Best Email Marketing Automation Software Tools in 2019
+8 Best Email Marketing Software For SaaS Companies in 2022

 Our first list contained 6 well-known Email Marketing Automation Tools.
 We then discovered that 2 Email Marketing software packages (MailJet and SendInBlue) had also added “Automation” features.